 Conclusion:

-It works best with small changes in light and gives clear tone from the speaker.
+In addition, it works best with small changes in light and gives clear tone from the speaker.